DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/mtls.md

 weight: 10
 ---

 ## Proof-of-possession using Mutual TLS
 [RFC 8705](https://tools.ietf.org/html/rfc8705) specifies how to bind a TLS client certificate to an access token.
-With this method your IdentityServer will embed the SHA-256 thumbprint of the X.509 certificate into the access token via the cnf claim, e.g.:
+With this method your IdentityServer will embed the SHA-256 thumbprint of the X.509 client certificate into the access token via the cnf claim, e.g.:

 ```json
 {